jho/resume/index.md

 * Leveraged Apache Spark with Kafka and S3 for high volume data processing of network packet data, telemetry and statistics.
 * Built a custom storage solution leveraging Parquet, S3 and probabilistic data structures to increase query performance and reduce cost over previous solutions.
+* Designed and built microservice architecture using REST, Thrift and gRPC

 `2011`
 __Sr.
 Software Engineer, Photobucket__, Denver, CO